rskelley9/PhotoWebsite/README.markdown

 GrokPhoto is a professional photographer's client providing a CMS, and gallery solutions.
 Visit [Grokphoto.com](http://grokphoto.org/) for more information.

+### Landing Page with Backstretch JS

+Landing page is located at app/views/home/welcome-page.html.erb and layout at app/views/layouts/welcome-layout.html.erb.
+The background is set as a slideshow with Backstretch JQuery script located in the layout file.
+More options for configuring [Backstretch](http://srobbin.com/jquery-plugins/backstretch/).

 ### Devise

 Devise is a flexible authentication solution for Rails based on Warden.
 It is a Rack-based, complete MVC solution that employs a Rails engine.
 Devise allows you to have multiple models signed in at the same time and is focused on modularity.